 Demonstration Garden.
 MG showcase their planting and design skills in the “Demo” Garden at the Johnson County Fairgrounds.
 The garden was organized in 1993 in a partnership with the Johnson County Agricultural Association (JCAA).
 In 2017, the garden was relocated to its present position, and the corncrib, donated by the Earl Johnson family of rural Oxford, was added in 2018.

 Fairgrounds Flower Beds.
-MG design, create and maintain the flower gardens that dot the landscape throughout the Johnson County Fairgrounds.
+MG design, create and maintain the flower gardens that dot the Johnson County Fairgrounds landscape.

 Rain Garden.
-This living memorial is an instructional tool that recognizes and commemorates MG.
+A living memorial was established in memory of Ruth & Ken Wagner and Martha & Everett Winborn for their commitment to environmental education in association with the Soil & Water Conservation Districts.
 Utilizing a shallow depression, the Rain Garden collects and holds rainwater for a short time allowing water to slowly seep into the ground.
 Rain Gardens help filter pollutants and provide food and shelter for butterflies, songbirds, and other wildlife.

 Hospice Gardens